Article

 8 min read

-Logging in with two-factor authentication involves a second step to authenticate yourself.
-Instead of only inserting your username and password, you must also prove your identity in some other way.
-The second step in two-factor authentication can involve a code sent to your phone with a text message, a personal question only you can answer, your fingerprint, or a mobile app, for instance.
+Logging in with two-factor authentication requires an additional step to verify your identity.
+Instead of just entering your username and password, you must also confirm your identity using another authentication method.
+This second step might involve an authentication code sent to your phone via text message, answering a personal security question, using your fingerprint, or accessing a mobile app.

-Two-factor authentication is sometimes also called two-step authentication, two-factor verification, or simply 2FA.
-The term MFA or multi-factor authentication is used to refer to methods of authentication that involve two steps or more.
-2FA and MFA improve your online security by making it more difficult for hackers to access your accounts and steal private information.
+Two-factor authentication is sometimes referred to as two-step authentication, two-factor verification, or simply 2FA.
+Multi-factor authentication (MFA) refers to any authentication method involving two or more steps.
+Both 2FA and MFA enhance your online security by making it more difficult for hackers to access your accounts and steal sensitive information.

 How does two-factor user authentication work?

-When logging into an account, the user’s identity is traditionally confirmed with a username and password.
-Using a strong password takes you a long way, but even a password does not protect you if it gets stolen.
-With tools and methods to hack or steal login credentials, a password and username are no longer enough to protect your personal data.
+When logging into an account, a user’s identity is traditionally verified with a username and password.
+While a strong password is essential, it won’t protect you if it’s stolen.
+With the rise of tools and methods to hack or steal login credentials, usernames and passwords alone are no longer sufficient to safeguard personal data.

-• Something you know.
-This can be a password, PIN code or an answer to a personal question, for instance.
+Something you know: this includes a password, PIN, or the answer to a personal security question.

-• Something you have.
-In this case, you will need a physical object for identifying yourself, such as your phone or credit card.
-There are even physical security keys used for multi-factor authentication.
+Something you have: this requires a physical object for identification, such as a phone, credit card, or a physical security key used in multi-factor authentication.

 Why should you use two-factor authentication?

-For maximum protection, we recommend enabling two-factor authentication on as many user accounts as possible.
-Unfortunately, not all services offer two-factor authentication yet, so you will have to rely on using a strong and unique password for logging in.
+To maximize protection, we recommend enabling two-factor authentication on as many accounts as possible.
+While not all services offer 2FA yet, using a strong, unique password is essential when it’s unavailable.

-• Prevent account takeovers.
-If an online criminal manages to break into your account, they can steal personal information, such as credit card information, and use them to make purchases online.
+Prevent account takeovers: if a criminal gains access to your account, they can steal personal information, such as credit card details, and make unauthorized purchases.

-• Prevent fraud in your name.
-If online criminals get access to your account on, for example, social media, they can use it to spread false messages in your name.
-For example, the fraudster can take over your Instagram account and try to sell bitcoins to your followers.
-That is why 2FA not only protects you and your reputation, it stops others from being scammed as well.
+Prevent fraud in your name: cyber criminals could take control of your social media accounts to spread false information or scams.
+For instance, a fraudster might hijack your Instagram account to sell fake products to your followers.
+2FA not only protects you and your reputation but also helps prevent others from being scammed.

-• Take care of your accounts.
-By enabling two-step authentication, you are forced to think more carefully about your online security.
-Many people use the same one or two passwords on multiple accounts because it is easier and more convenient than having to remember multiple strong passwords.
-Two-factor authentication is an effective way to raise awareness of online privacy and cyber security.
+Take care of your accounts: enabling 2FA encourages you to think more carefully about your online security.
+Many people reuse the same passwords across multiple accounts for convenience.
+2FA forces you to adopt better security practices, raising awareness of online privacy and cyber security.

 How hackers can bypass two-factor authentication